bren-cere/grant-program/applications/application_proposal.md

 - **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
 - **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)
-- **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
-Note that the acceptance criteria and additional benefits vary depending on the level of funding requested.

 ### Milestone 1 Example — Basic functionality

 - **Estimated duration:** 1 month
 - **FTE:**  1,5
-- **Costs:** 8,000 USD

 | Number | Deliverable | Specification |